Albany International Today

 MC is headquartered in Neuhausen, Switzerland, with plants and sales offices in the United States, China, Brazil, England, South Korea, Canada, Sweden, France, Mexico, Italy, Australia, Japan, and Singapore.
-R&D activities are conducted at multiple locations around the world, most notably Menasha and Kaukauna, Wisconsin in the U.S., and Halmstad, Sweden.
+R&D activities are conducted in the United States at our Kaukauna, Wisconsin facility and in Halmstad, Sweden.

 Albany Engineered Composites (AEC) is a rapidly